abrobins/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- Express sits on top of Node.js and adds extra functionality like routing and middleware.
+- Express offers a lot of helper methods that make things much easier in Node.js.

 - [ ] Describe Middleware?

+In node.js and express, middleware are just functions that have access to the request and response objects, our homies (req and res) as well as next.

 - [ ] Describe a Resource?

+a resource is used in RESTful Web API's and just refers to something that is accessible from a unique URL.
+We manage resources by different HTTP methods (get, put, post, delete, etc..)

 - [ ] What can the API return to help clients know if a request was successful?

+A response which we can then use in our application.

 - [ ] How can we partition our application into sub-applications?

+Using routing we can partition an application to have various URLs based on different HTTP methods.
+This can allow us to have different HTTP methods used for the same URLs.
+For instance you could have a GET and POST for the same endpoint so you're not having to add so many different endpoints.

 ## Minimum Viable Product